-When I was invited to write for Psychreg, I was a bit hesitant; my background is not in psychology or in mental health.
+I was a bit hesitant to write this article; my background is not in psychology or in mental health.
 But I soon realised that I have something to write about: my first-hand experience of what it is to be a carer and my perspectives on the mental health of carers.

 I do not personally know a psychologist, but I do know they are very much needed in a world where depression, among other mental health problems, are prevalent.
 According to World Health Organization, globally, around 300 million people of all ages are afflicted with depression.